lwinmoethu25/OpenEmr/README.md

 Please enter IP address of your host(openemr) in the editbox of the Main Activity or Setting Preference.

 ###Install APP
-EMR.apk can be found in the APK folder.
+OpenEmr.apk can be found in the APK folder.